tewarid/tewarid.github.io/_posts/2019/2019-02-15-mqtt-with-rabbitmq-and-node-red.md

 rabbitmq-plugins enable rabbitmq_management
 rabbitmq-plugins enable rabbitmq_mqtt
 rabbitmq-plugins enable rabbitmq_web_mqtt
+rabbitmq-plugins enable rabbitmq_amqp1_0
 ```

 Now, you should be able to log into the management interface at http://localhost:15672 using username/password guest/guest, and use MQTT from any compatible MQTT client.
+AMQP 1.0 plugin is also enabled in case you want to emulate a service such as Azure Service Bus.

 Node-RED, a popular tool to orchestrate IoT devices, can be used to test MQTT.